guedes/pgex/README.md

 # PGEx

 This project is a WIP.
-It implementats the [PostgreSQL's](http://www.postgresql.org/) [libpq](http://www.postgresql.org/docs/9.2/static/protocol.html) comunication protocol between front-end and backend in a pure Elixir.
+It implements the [PostgreSQL's](http://www.postgresql.org/) [libpq](http://www.postgresql.org/docs/9.2/static/protocol.html) communication protocol between front-end and back-end in a pure Elixir.

 # Motivation